sydneywoods33/BasicBudget/framework/index.md

-## BasicBudget App | Architectural Decision Record
+# Architectural Decision Record

 ### Team Members
 - Liam Woods (liamjwoods5)

 - Sydney Woods (sydneywoods33)

-### context
+---

-phase 2 of CPRG303h project, deciding framework and architecture
+Context | Phase 2 of CPRG303h project, deciding framework and architecture.

+---

 ## Decisions

 ### Target devices

-- issue: Who will the project apply to (audience wise)
+- issue: Who will the project apply to (audience-wise)?

 - decision: Android (devices and emulators)

-- status: decided
+- status: Decided

 ### CSS Framework

-- issue: which method is most familiar to team members and works best with application compatability?
+- issue: Which method is most familiar to team members and works best with application compatibility?

 - decision: Bootstrap

-- status: decided
+- status: Decided

 ### Development Framework

-- issue: need to decide on a framework which is familiar to team members and will reflect application of learning from CPRG303H course, while having minimal errors and compatability with Android Apps
+- issue: Need to consider and decide on a framework that is familiar to team members and will reflect the application of learning from the CPRG303H course, while having minimal errors and compatibility with Android Apps.

 - decision: React Native Expo

-- status: decided
+- status: Decided

 ### Navigation strategy

-- issue: How will application layout/UI successfully implement all necessary functionalities with appropriate styling and user familiarity
+- issue: How will the application layout/UI successfully implement all necessary functionalities with appropriate styling and user familiarity?

 - decision: single main screen, include navigation bar on side or bottom of app layout